bursteg/working-with-me/README.md

 -	Your time is the most expensive resource you have and you should spend it wisely.
 -	Spend time arranging your calendar, making sure that the upcoming meetings are aligned with your highest priority projects.
 -	Make sure you have enough focus time during the day.
 Block time if needed.
 If you spend all your day in meetings, you’ll end up doing your actual work off hours.
 This is not sustainable.
+-	To avoid being randomized by stakeholders, set up weekly office hours.
+Track questions that come up during office hours and improve your documentation.

 **Manage your career and growth**
 -	I take your career very seriously and continue look for opportunities for your visibility and growth.